nszilard/aurora/exampleSite/content/posts/4/index.md

 image:
 author: Aurora Borealis
 title: Shortcode Demo
-description: Showcases supported shortcodes
+description: A complete guide to all custom shortcodes available in the Aurora theme
 summary: |
-  Discover the potential of Shortcodes as we explore the various features that the Aurora theme provides you with.
+  Aurora includes several custom shortcodes to enhance your content beyond standard markdown.
+  This post demonstrates all available shortcodes and how to use them in your posts.
 categories:
   - Professional
 topics: